The Balance Sheet Trap Will Ruin Your Next Career Move

 The Question The Green Flag Answer The Red Flag Answer

 “What is our current runway in months?”
 “We have 18 to 24 months of cash in the bank.”
 “We are currently closing a round.”
-(Translation: We are broke).

 “What was the valuation of the last round?”
 Specific numbers and dates provided transparently.
 Defensiveness or “We focus on mission, not valuation.”

-• Legal / Compliance (General Counsel)
+• Legal & Compliance (General Counsel)

-• Finance / Accounting (CFO, Controller)
+• Finance & Accounting (CFO, Controller)

 • HR Leadership (Chief People Officer)

-Follow The Money: If The “Watchdogs” (Cfos And General Counsels) Are Leaving The Company Abruptly, It Is Because They Are Looking At This Section Of The Balance Sheet And Panicking.
+Follow The Money: If The Watchdogs (Cfos And General Counsels) Are Leaving The Company Abruptly, It Is Because They Are Looking At This Section Of The Balance Sheet And Panicking.

-Step 3: The Private Equity (PE) Stress Test
+The Private Equity Stress Test

-Mid-sized companies acquired by Private Equity firms operate under a different set of physics.
+Mid-sized companies acquired by Private Equity (PE) firms operate under a different set of physics.
 The PE playbook is standardized: Buy, Optimize EBITDA, Sell (Flip).

 • Safe Zones: Enterprise Sales, Product Engineering (shipping features), Customer Success (retention).